reedthorngag/programming_lang_first_attempt/readMe.md

   * have my own language that I can adjust to how I like
   * fast compilation times
   * let you do pretty much whatever you want (while not giving you *too* many foot guns)
-  * easily integratable with system libraries and stuff
+  * easily integrable with system libraries and stuff
   * clear and accurate error messages